casangi/casadocs/docs/tasks/task_flagdata.rst

    .. note::

-      The auto-flagging methods (clip, tfcrop, rflag) can be used together with timeavg and channelavg, and other modes or agents.
-But when timeavg, channelavg (or both) are enabled the set of other modes or agents that can be used simultaneously is limited to the following ones: extendflags, antint, and the display='data' GUI.
+      The auto-flagging methods (clip, tfcrop, rflag) can be used together with timeavg and channelavg, and other methods.
+But when one of the auto-flagging methods are employed and timeavg, channelavg (or both) are enabled the set of other methods or agents that can be used simultaneously is limited to the following ones: extendflags, antint, and the display='data' GUI.

       display=’data’ can be added as a parameter in the flagdata call. extendflags can be added either in the flagdata call (as a